drilon305/responsive-sushi-website/README.md

 <a href="https://sushi-responsive-restaurant.netlify.app/">Live Site</a>

-Responsive Sushi Website
+Responsive Sushi Website <br>
-Responsive Sushi Restaurant Website Design Using HTML CSS & JavaScript Includes a dark and light mode.
+Responsive Sushi Restaurant Website Design Using HTML CSS & JavaScript <br>
-Smooth scrolling in each section.
+Includes a dark and light mode.  <br>
-Contains animations when scrolling.
+Smooth scrolling in each section.  <br>
-Developed first with the Mobile First methodology, then for desktop.
+Contains animations when scrolling.  <br>
-Compatible with all mobile devices and with a beautiful and pleasant user interface.
+Developed first with the Mobile First methodology, then for desktop. <br> Compatible with all mobile devices and with a beautiful and pleasant user interface.